xerone9/Live-OCR-Value-Adder/README.md

 ## Requrements

 Make sure to install tseract OCR.
-The app wont work withou it
+The app wont work without it

 ## Note: